The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 I actually had a condition called diaspasis recti.
 I had an eight-finger separation.

-Hey guys, and welcome back to a level podcast.
+Hey guys, and welcome back to Level Podcast.
 This is Paul Alex.

 And I'm Teresa Lolly, vice president at Lolly Brands Entertainment and the co-editor-in-chief and founder with my husband of BioHack Yourself Media, BioHack Yourself magazine.
 I love it.